 House of Commons Management Guidance – Working with Young People which covers in detail what a Member’s responsibilities are with regard to working with young people.

 An educational establishment may wish to send a risk-assessor to your office.
 It would be helpful to them, and speed up their assessment if you have already been through the OHSWS guide in advance.
 A risk assessment is often required by the student’s school.
-A risk assessment template is available from the ‘Risk Assessment’ section of the Members’ HR intranet.
+Information about risk assessments is available from the ‘Risk Assessment’ section of ParliNet.

 Health & Safety Executive guidance for work experience: https://www.hse.gov.uk/youngpeople/workexperience/